simonw/shot-scraper/docs/javascript.md

 ```json
 "Datasette: An open source multi-tool for exploring and publishing data"
 ```
+To return a raw string instead, use the `-r` or `--raw` options:

+    shot-scraper javascript https://datasette.io/ "document.title" -r

+Output:

+    Datasette: An open source multi-tool for exploring and publishing data

 To return a JSON object, wrap an object literal in parenthesis:

     shot-scraper javascript https://datasette.io/ "({